 2. Heat increases blood flow, and blood flow is imperative to nurture the lymphatic system.
 Lymphocytes help shuttle bad things to get out of the body.
 So, if your best friend offers you the flu, or your little one offers you a respiratory infection, you want lots of blood flow to the lymphatic region so that you can get rid of it.
 You can say gosh thanks for the offer, but no thank you!
 Try focusing on soups, broths, teas, and cooked veggies if you feel like your immune system is stressed.

 3. The Power of Brown Fat.
 Brown fat is the “good fat” in the body, which helps to detoxify things like viruses and bacteria and helps to stimulate the rate of burn.
 This type of fat is very susceptible to stress and infection.
 That’s why when we’re stressed, we find a lot of tension in the neck and shoulders and have pain or heat in this area when don’t feel well.
-Before bed, the immune system has a tendency to be less resilient and fevers are more likely to spike.
+Before bed, the immune system tends to be less resilient, and fevers are more likely to spike.
 Want to boost your immune system?
-Do a heat pack on the upper shoulders and neck and dress warm before bed.
+Do a heat pack on the upper shoulders and neck and dress warmly before bed.
 (I know very sexy!)

 DIY Boost for Your Immune System!

 My clients have had wonderful benefits by using some of our Success Boosters for immune function.
 These are designed to encourage excretion of toxins through the lymphatic system, drain out infection, and support a strong immunity.
 Success boosters are my little gift to you – a burst of healing, energy, and repair just when you need it!

 · Yoga, Meditation and Deep Breathing.
 These are great ways to ease stress, reduce inflammation, and support a healthy immune system.
 New to the practice?
 Here are 4 Yoga videos for beginners or use my Deep Breathing Tips to get started.